How The Big Idea™ Formula Can Make Your Presentation the Best

 For an effective talk, focus only on one central notion: The critical takeaway you want your audience to leave with; then, surround that takeaway with other information and material that supports it.

-The Big Idea™ is a succinct, concise sentence that sums up your talk’s main message, it helps you identify what would be most effective to share with your audience.
+The Big Idea™ formula gives you a succinct, concise sentence that sums up your talk’s main message, it helps you identify what would be most effective to share with your audience.

 If you have a lot of information in your next talk, and you struggle to determine what stays in and what to cut, try taking the following steps.
-Pinpoint a Big Idea™, frame it appropriately, then communicate it clearly so that your audience members leave ready to take your requested action.
+Use The Big Idea™ formula to frame your presentation appropriately, then communicate your point clearly so that your audience members leave ready to take your requested action.

 The facts, numbers, and stories that you’ve compiled for your presentation are interesting and persuasive — but most likely, you have elements that can be cut.
 Only include things you need your audience to be able to recall when they leave the room.

-Establishing a Big Idea™ before you build a talk will help you hone in on what you want people to remember when the presentation is over.
+When you start with The Big Idea™ formula before you build a talk, it will help you home in on what you want people to remember when the presentation is over.
 Articulate what you believe is the essential information for them to hold onto.
 Then, write these central ideas down.
-When it comes time to craft your specific Big Idea™, these key takeaways will form the crux of your talk.
+When you use The Big Idea™ formula, these key takeaways will form the crux of your talk.

-Determine why you are uniquely qualified to be delivering the idea you’re trying to get the audience to embrace.
+Determine why you are uniquely qualified to deliver the idea you’re trying to get the audience to embrace.
 Then, frame your message in a way that makes it clear why you’re communicating it.

 To develop a unique point of view, ask yourself what your stance is on a topic.
 Then, analyze how this unique vantage point allows you to deliver a message that is distinct.
-Determining a unique stance on a perspective helps make your Big Idea™ clear and makes you distinct, specific and relevant — not overly generalized.
+Part one of The Big Idea™ formula helps you determine a unique stance and clear perspective that makes you distinct, specific, and relevant — not overly generalized.

 In order to get others to commit to the ideas in your presentation, make it clear what’s at stake for them.
 People need to know why they should do what you say — and what will happen if they don’t.

-The stakes of your Big Idea™ communicate what an audience can expect if they say no to what you’re proposing.
+Part two of The Big Idea™ formula lets you communicate what an audience can expect if they say no to what you’re proposing.
 The stake could be a negative or positive outcome that could occur if they do or do not adopt your idea.

-The stakes included in a Big Idea™ are an energizing part of any talk.
+The stakes are often the most energizing part of any talk.
 They help grab the attention of the audience because it reveals why the subject matters to them specifically and how their lives will be impacted based on their decision to adopt or reject your idea.

 Duarte-Big-Idea-overview-graphic